Qualified teacher status

 Qualified teacher status (QTS) or Qualified Teacher Learning and Skills status (QTLS) is required in England and Wales to work as a teacher of children in state schools under local authority control, and in special education schools.
+QTS is not required at academies, free schools or independent schools.
 A similar status exists under a different name in Scotland and Northern Ireland.

 Gaining QTS or QTLS

 An undergraduate degree and successful completion of a teacher training programme is compulsory for QTS recommendation.
 One of the main routes to achieving QTS, for those already in possession of a degree, involves undertaking a postgraduate teacher training course, such as the Postgraduate Certificate in Education or a School Direct programme.
 The Diploma in Education and Training leads to QTLS.
 There are also some undergraduate degree qualifications leading to QTS, such as the Bachelor of Education.
 In England only, candidates must also pass professional skills tests.
 All candidates must have GCSEs at grade C or above in English and mathematics, and prospective primary teachers must also be in possession of (usually) a grade C in a science subject before embarking on teacher training.

 All training which leads to qualified teacher status requires trainees to train across at least two key consecutive pupil age ranges, as defined in the Secretary of State's Requirements for Initial Teacher Training.
 The age ranges are: